 Ever wonder why people have affairs?
-Or if your marriage is at risk?
+Or if your own marriage is at risk?

 According to relationship experts, John and Julie Gottman, affairs don’t “just happen”.
-More often than not, affairs start with one or both partners turning away from the other over an extended period of time.
-The act of turning away can lead to diminished trust and resentment, making attempts to reconnect more difficult.
+More often than not, they take place over time through a sequence of events.
+These events can lead to diminished trust and resentment, making any attempts to reconnect and rekindle passion difficult.

 Here’s a breakdown of what commonly happens leading up to an affair…

-Couples who avoid conflict to “keep the peace” also keep their feelings and desires from their partner.
-While this may seem like a good approach, it can create a setting for secrets and deceptions to develop.
+When you avoid conflict to “keep the peace” you’re also keeping your feelings and needs from your significant other.
+While this may seem like a good approach, it can erode trust by creating a setting for secrets and deceptions to develop.

-Resentment leads to negative comparisons between the partner and an imagined or real other.
-The resenting partner may start to fantasize about how much better their lives would be with somebody else.
-Doing so often leads to greater resentment and disconnection.
+Resentment can breed negative comparisons between your partner and an imagined or real other.
+As such, you may find yourself fantasizing about how much better your life would be with somebody else.
+Doing so often leads to further disappointment and disconnection.

-Needless to say, affairs don’t “just happen”.
-They often take place over a series of missed and new interactions.
+In short, affairs don’t “just happen”.
+Instead, they take place over a series of missed and new interactions.